ShaddyMore/My_portfolio1/README.md

 # My_portfolio1

-In the process of creating your portfolio website, you will:
+In the process of creating this mobile first portfolio website, you will:

-- set up a new repository and prepare it for development using best practices (e.g. linters).
+-set up a new repository and prepare it for development using best practices (e.g. linters).
-- build the first 2 sections of the mobile website using the template you chose in the previous step.
+-build the first 2 sections of the mobile website using the template you chose in the previous step.

 ## Built With